Austria: Marketing Communication in Times of Crisis

 Vorfreude.kaufen is a not-for-profit initiative started by three private individuals who wanted to support the gastronomy sector during the pandemic.
 On the platform, users can buy a consumption voucher for their favorite restaurants and bars.
 The much-needed unbureaucratic direct cash injection has provided numerous struggling businesses a little help with paying the bills.
 Vorfreude.kaufen quickly established an incredibly positive image with its genuine incentive to help without expecting anything back.
 Even though the initiate was supported by a number of brands, it is surprising that a similar project was not initiated by a local brand or that it was not more substantially supported by one.

 Brands set themselves up for long-term loyalty, by providing genuine and substantial benefits, messages, and support.
 In Austria, numerous brands have tried to stay in touch with their audience and made efforts to provide genuine support.
 However, it seems clear that isolated efforts that do not form part of a more substantial and permanent active role in supporting and improving universal issues that are important to the public, are soon forgotten.
 In a crisis situation, marketers and brands must be willing to take risks and not shy away from communicating in order to build a lasting positive brand perception.
 With media consumption rising during the COVID-19 pandemic, frozen marketing budgets resulted in consumers and brand partners feeling abandoned, brand awareness being lost, and brands finding themselves in a less believable position when they did start to communicate again.
 Brands that focus on building long term brand values in radically changing environments, are generally the ones that come out on top.

-Authors: Aisha N. van der Staal and Gregor Wepper
+Written by Aisha N. van der Staal and Gregor Wepper